-In addition to the requirements listed in the SF-424 Application Guide, please indicate the project title as "FY 2018 RWHAP Part D Supplemental Funding" and include the following information:
+In addition to the requirements listed in the SF-424 Application Guide, please indicate the project title as "FY 2018 RWHAP Part C Capacity Development Program" and include the following information:

-- Identification of the selected category (HIV Care Innovation or Infrastructure Development) and activity. - A summary of the proposed activity and its intended impact (i.e. how the activity will increase the ability of the organization to respond to the changing health care landscape and/or develop, enhance, or expand access to quality of HIV primary care services for low income, uninsured, and underserved WICY living with HIV). - The funding amount requested for the one-year period of performance.
+- Identification of the selected category (HIV Care Innovation or Infrastructure Development) and activity. - A summary of the proposed activity and its intended impact (i.e. how the activity; will increase the ability of the organization to respond to the changing health care landscape and/or develop, enhance, or expand access to quality of HIV primary care services for low income, uninsured, and underserved PLWH). - The funding amount requested for the one-year period of performance. - Identification of the statutory preference requested, if applicable.